 Inclusivity and FITC

 At FITC, we believe that including a diverse range of voices at our events makes them better, stronger, more inclusive, and more fun.
-Our current definition of diversity includes people of all genders, including identity and expression; sexual orientation; disabilities, mental and physical; physical appearance including body size, race, and personal expression; and beliefs, religious, political or otherwise.
+Our current definition of diversity includes people of any gender, including identity and expression; sexual orientation; disabilities, mental or physical; physical appearance, including but not limited to body size; ethnicity/culture; personal expression; and beliefs – religious, political or otherwise.
 Having these voices on our stages, on our volunteer teams, and in our audiences allow us all to grow through hearing a variety of experiences, stories, and viewpoints.

-- We will be taking applications during the month of February 2020, and we will be selecting the top 50 entries for complimentary conference tickets.
+- We will be selecting the top 100 entries for complimentary conference tickets.

 - Applicants who meet our qualifications but are not selected will receive a link to purchase a heavily discounted conference ticket.